lintondf/COVIDtoTimeSeries/analysis/ANALYSIS.md

 Uses the total death counts from the daily report files from the JHU CSSE COVID-19 GITHUB repository: https://github.com/CSSEGISandData/COVID-19.git.

+# Notes #

-**Note**:  *The Y axis upper limit for DDGR charts was lowered from 2.0 to 1.5 on 4/28 to better show current lower values.
-Expect discontinuities in the US around 4/14/2020 as the [CDC](CDC "https://www.cdc.gov/coronavirus/2019-ncov/cases-updates/cases-in-us.html")  expanded the definition of a COVID-19 death.
-There is also some weekly pattern to reporting with lower values on the weekend followed by higher values subsequently, at least in some places *
+- Expect discontinuities in the US around 4/14/2020 as the [CDC](CDC "https://www.cdc.gov/coronavirus/2019-ncov/cases-updates/cases-in-us.html")  expanded the definition of a COVID-19 death.
+- There is also some weekly pattern to reporting with lower values on the weekend followed by higher values subsequently, at least in some places.
+- The Y axis upper limit for DDGR charts was lowered from 2.0 to 1.5 on 4/28 to better show current lower values.

 # Ten US States with Highest Death Tolls #